 A worldwide emphasis on preserving sites of historical significance in the 20th century has created a rich arena for exploring major events from the modern era.
 As a history teacher, you will reinforce classroom learnings and draw meaningful links to the national curriculum with a tour to Europe, the US, or Asia.
-Walk in the footsteps of Kiwis and Aussies in the World War I battlefields in Belgium and the Somme.
+Walk in the footsteps of Kiwis and Aussies in the World War I battlefields in Belgium and the Somme at one of our history school tours.
 Alternatively, from the World War II perspective, explore the D-Day landing beaches from the Germans’ elevated position to promote an understanding of the Allies’ perilous advance from the sea.

 Tour the East Coast of the US to visit sites of significance for the American Revolution and constitutional history, or the southern states to trace the black civil rights movement.
 Experience the life of a 19th century soldier at an overnight Civil War camp!